Vincenzo Candela

-Vincenzo Marco Antonio Nicola Constantino Candela López (born 28 September 1994) is a Colombian footballer who plays as a midfielder for Richmond Kickers in USL League One.
+Vincenzo Marco Antonio Nicola Constantino Candela López (born 28 September 1994) is a retired Colombian footballer who played as a midfielder.
+He is currently the interim manager of USL League One team Union Omaha.

 Early life

-Candela was born in Bogotá, Colombia, but he and his family moved to Sunny Isles, Florida in the United States when he was 4 years old.
 His father is Italian and his mother is Colombian.

-Career
+Playing career

 Candela spent time in Europe with Real in Portugal, Alemannia Aachen in Germany, and Eupen in Belgium, before moving back to Colombia in 2016 with Atlético Huila and later Llaneros.

 Candela returned to the United States when he signed with United Soccer League club Charleston Battery on 20 February 2018, following a successful open tryout appearance.
 He made his professional debut in the USL on 24 March 2018 in a 1–0 win over Penn FC.

 On 21 May 2021, Candela signed with South Georgia Tormenta of USL League One.

 Candela moved to USL League One side Richmond Kickers on 9 February 2022.

+On 23 March 2023, Candela made the move to USL Championship side Detroit City for their 2023 season.

+Coaching career

+Following the conclusion of his playing career, he joined the coaching staff of USL League One team Union Omaha, serving as an assistant to head coach Dominic Casciato.
+When Casciato departed the club to become manager of the Tampa Bay Rowdies, Candela was appointed interim manager.